fruit/sfDoctrineTablePlugin/README.markdown

 ### 5.2.1 <a id="h5_2_2">Model</a>

-  By default base tables will be generated to all models and to all enabled plugins that contains schema files.
-Occasionally, you won't use all models to query its data, some of them will be used to save data.
-In such cases is reasonable to disable them from generating it.
+  By the default base tables will be generated for all models and to for only enabled plugins that contains schema files.
+Occasionally, you won't use all models to query its data.
+Only some of them will be used to save data.
+In such cases is reasonable to disable such models from generating base tables.
 How to do that please refer to <a href="#h6_5">6.5.
 Turning off base table generation for specific models</a>.

   According to my own experience, the most profit you will get in case you disable automatic relation detection (``detect_relations: false``) and setup only important to you relations by hand.
-Advantages to the solutions are clear generated method names and small file size (APC will be thankful to you).
+Advantages to the solutions are clear and good-looking method names.

-  Here is small ``schema.yml`` example:
+  Here is a small ``schema.yml`` example:

     [yaml]
     ---